pip-services/pip-services-docs/content/en/getting_started/recipes/metrics/_index.md

   Not available
 {{< /tabsection >}}

-Which after running, produces the following outcome:
+Which, after running, produces the following output:

 ![figure 3](./figure3A.png)

-As we can see, the _save() method was called automatically.
-Additionally, the number of calls is an integer and has no values for minimum, maximum and average.
-Moreover, the execution time provides these statistics.
+As we can see, the save() method was called automatically.
+Since the Increment counter was only counting the number of times MyMethod was called, it returns the invocation count, but does not supply any statistics data (i.e. minimum, maximum, average).
+On the other hand, the Interval counter, which measures the execution time, does provide these statistics.

 ##### LogCounters

 We can also show the counters on our console.
 This can be done with the LogCounters class, which can be used to create performance counters that periodically dump the obtained measurements to a logger.